NaimaSawadogo/NaimaSawadogo/README.md

 ### Hi there 👋
+Welcome to me page.
+Here is a bit about myself
+My passion lies at the intersection of social entrepreneurship, management consulting and data analytics.
+I believe big data can inform strategic decisions
 ![](https://github.com/NaimaSawadogo/NaimaSawadogo/blob/main/githubgif.gif)
 <!--
 **NaimaSawadogo/NaimaSawadogo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.